sofpn/rprimer/README.md

 The black lines represent centered running averages and the blue dots represent the value at each position.

-You can also subset the data to look at a certain region in more detail:
+I subset the data to look at the conserved region in more detail:

 ``` r
 mySubset <- myConsensusProfile[myConsensusProfile$position > 5000 & myConsensusProfile$position < 5500, ]